dwrobel/flatcam/README.md

 - renamed the theme to layout because it is really a layout change
 - added plot kind for CNC Job in the App Preferences
 - combined the geocutout and cutout_any TCL commands - work in progress
+- added a new function (and shortcut key Escape) that when triggered it deselects all selected objects and delete the selection box(es)
+- fixed bug in Excellon Gcode generation that made the toolchange X,Y always none regardless of the value in Preferences

 5.02.3019